-Problems of trust 3: certainty and precision
+Problems of trust 3: Certainty and precision

 We have discussed how uncertainty and imprecision are inherent characteristics of most humanities data and processes.
-There have been many useful definitions and taxonomies of uncertainty (Pham, Streit, and Brown 2009; Skeels et al. 2009; Schäfer 2018; Therón Sánchez et al. 2019; Windhager et al. 2019).
-Distinctive humanities sources of uncertainty include language changes over time, spelling variations, transliterations, OCR errors, and sources written in multiple languages (Won, Murrieta-Flores, and Martins 2018; Smith and Cordell 2019), unfaithful digitizations of artists' colours (Malis 2020), and the inherent (non)equivalence of translation (Franke et al.
+There have been many useful definitions and taxonomies of uncertainty (Pham, Streit and Brown 2009; Skeels et al. 2009; Schäfer 2018; Therón Sánchez et al. 2019; Windhager, Salisu and Mayr 2019).
+Distinctive humanities sources of uncertainty include language changes over time, spelling variations, transliterations, OCR errors, and sources written in multiple languages